Honey Apple Challah Bread. A family favorite that is sweetened up with honey and apple chunks and braided together. Great for holidays!

 - Slowly add in remaining (4 cups) flour and 2 eggs, using a dough hook to knead together.

-- Let rise 1 more hour.
+Let rise 1 more hour or until about doubled.

 - Take dough out of bowl and knead well, adding more flour if necessary.
 Divide dough into 2 balls.